felprangel/zebra-printing-chrome-extension/README.md

 - ZebraPrintingExtensionId: The extension ID (ndikjdigobmbieacjcgomahigeiobhbo)
 - ZebraPrintingVersion: The version number of the installed extension

+Optionally, you can send a message with the type `zebra_ping`, and the extension will respond with the same message.
+This can be useful if your code adds the event listener after the initial message has already been sent.

 ## Tested Printers

 - ZT220 with firmware V72.19.15Z, V72.20.01Z